 Hatch chiles are grown in the Hatch Valley, just north of Las Cruces in New Mexico.
-What makes them unique (only chiles grown in this valley are known as Hatch chiles) is that the climate there reaches high daytime temperatures and extremely low nighttime temperatures, resulting in a uniquely flavored pepper that’s easily identifiable to any chile lover.
-Hatch chiles are prized for their unusually thick flesh, which makes them great for chiles rellenos as well as many other chile dishes.
+What makes them unique (only chiles grown in this valley are allowed to carry this name) is that the climate there reaches high daytime temperatures and extremely low nighttime temperatures, resulting in a uniquely flavored pepper that’s easily identifiable to any chile lover.
+They are prized for their unusually thick flesh, which makes them great for chiles rellenos as well as many other chile dishes.
 You can add them to sandwiches, soups, salsas, salads, dips, and more.
-(One recipe from Melissa’s Hatch Chile Cookbook actually calls for ginger ale with Hatch chile ice cubes.)

-If this all seems too complicated, consider stopping by a local Hatch chile roasting event.
-At these popular events, usually held at supermarkets, you can watch the chiles get roasted in a giant industrial roaster, and you can sample and purchase a variety of Hatch chile products.
+If you want to be a part of the fun, consider stopping by a local Hatch chile roasting event (this link will take you to all of the 2019 roastings across the country).
+At these popular events, usually held at supermarkets, you can watch the chiles get roasted in a giant industrial roaster, and you can sample and purchase your own chiles, plus a variety of chile-related products.

 Now… on to the eatin’… When we took a look through the Melissa’s Hatch Chile Cookbook, the one recipe that the kids immediately latched on to was Hatch Chile Cornbread.
 This cornbread is sweet, smoky, and just slightly spicy – and it has the perfect amount of “heft” to pair with just about any main course.

 - 2½ tsp. baking powder